jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 1. Create AWS CodeCommit repo \
 (Yes if you'd like to follow along my ALL-AWS tutorial, you'll need to create a CodeCommit repo which will be used in CICD pipeline.
 In this Github repo, I've uploaded Nodejs application source code zip file, buildspec.yml, and other scripts)
-2. Deploy a sample serverless application
+2. Deploy sample serverless application
 3. Create a CodePipeline
 4. Integrate CloudGuard to protect the serverless app at build stage
 5. Test Your CodePipeline - Observe that any change in the codecommit repo will trigger the pipeline, and in the build stage, CloudGuard will be enabled and integrated to the serverless application
 6. Verification of CloudGuard protection - Verify that Proact and FSP for the serverless application are enabled on the CloudGuard console.

 ## 1. Create a CodeCommit Repository
 First you'll need to create a CodeCommit on AWS.
 You can do it on AWS web console or you can just execute the following command.